frostbone25/Unity-Improved-Box-Projected-Reflections/README.md

 ### TODO:

 - Use Blue Noise for better perceptual quality.
-- Use reflection cubemap luminance to allocate more rays to brighter areas.
+- Use reflection cubemap luminance for better ray allocation.
-- Use mips to reduce noise and the amount of rays needed.
+- Use mips to reduce samples/noise.
-- Option for animated noise
+- Animated noise.
 - Quad Intrinsics?

 ## Results